fosspost/notes.fosspost.org/filesystems/btrfs.md

     WARNING: Unix error 28 during operation move on file /myuser/.mozilla/firefox/xofrqlc6.default/saved-telemetry-pings/xxxxxxxx-bbd4-468a-a034-19111020d2ce.tmp (No space left on device)

-This is because of a strange bug with some Btrfs installation.
+This is because of a strange bug with some Btrfs installations.
 The system doesn't recognize that it has free space to use.
 Which makes software crash instantly when there's not enough space for them.

 ### Solution

 As a workaround, you may remove some big files/data from your hard disk in order to get everything to work again.

+## [Problem] df command doesn't show enough output about Btrfs filesystems

+### Description

+If you use *df* with options like *-i*, you may see empty output or not enough information about the disks.

+### Solution

+Use *btrfs* command and its utilities to manipulate Btrfs partitions:

+    sudo btrfs filesystem df /